newmen93/termux-ndk/README.md

 ./build.sh

-# I rewrote the code of rs_cc_options.cpp, this may have bugs
+# I rewrote the code of rs_cc_options.cpp, this may have bugs.
 # because RSCCOptions.inc compilation error, I can't solve it yet.
-# if anyone knows how to compile RSCCOptions.inc, please tell me, thank you
+# if anyone knows how to compile RSCCOptions.inc, please tell me, thank you!
 ```
  ****
 #### Building finish!
-llvm-toolchain stage1 and stage2 compilation takes about 10 hours
+llvm-toolchain stage1 and stage2 compilation takes about 10 hours.

 My Phone: Xiao Mi6